Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 - XGBoost
 - Bagging

+##Model

+## Conclusion
+- Linear Regression is the fastest model
+- The best dataset is the number 2
+- Bagging is providing the best r2 accuracy

 ## Responsive Api Video Demo
 - You can see here a little video presenting the API
 <img src="./static/demo.gif" alt="Bikes" />

-## Conclusion
-- Bagging given a really good r2 score with 98% of accuracy.
-So its with this model of we have created the API.

 ## Authors